Laser peening extends the lifetime of Rolls-Royce fan blades

 Guaranteed safe lives with LSP

-Researchers from the School of Materials analysed the potential of LSP to strengthen blades.
+Researchers from the Department of Materials analysed the potential of LSP to strengthen blades.
 Using penetrating synchrotron X-ray beams they discovered that the laser method generates deep compressive stresses which remain stable under the fatigue loading of air travel.

 Following our comprehensive evaluation of the safety and benefits of LSP-treated blades, Rolls-Royce’s adopted LSP to treat its Trent 800 engine.
 Since then, the company has applied LSP to Trent 500, Trent 800, Trent 1000 and XWB engines.
 So far, Rolls-Royce has sold more than 1,200 of its latest XWB engines – worth over £60 billion in total.